 Most financial analysis sections include several different reports including a balance sheet, income statement, cash flow statement, operating budget and break-even analysis.
 This section is also a good place to get a solid understanding of the real costs of your business and potential profitability - it’s very important to not fool yourself with the opportunity.
 Remember, be conservative!
 And do not forget to count your own working hours into the costs.

-- When making sales projections, use the knowledge from describing your product, market and competition.
+When making sales projections, use the knowledge from describing your product, market and competition.
 When done well, this should give you enough insight to create a good starting projection.

 All good business plans end with a restatement of the initial executive summary.
 This is your opportunity to leave your last thoughts with your audience.
 Highlight the scale of the opportunity, what makes your service or product special and why you’re the right team to deliver.

-Final advice & resources
+Final advice and resources

 If you’re looking for more information or inspiration, read How to Write a Business Plan and How to Write a Perfect Business Plan.
 If you are looking for something lighter before getting started with your business plan, we recommend building a Business Model Canvas at Canvanizer or Cowan or trying a Pitch Deck.